ujji7/eldians/FEATURES.md

 Must be in the given format, where the file begins with a '{' and ends with a '}':

 {"auctionSale": false,
-"Uid": 0,
+"uid": 0,
 "gamesOnSale": {
-"Alice": [{"id": 1 }, {"id": 3 }],
+"Alice": [{"uniqueID": 1 }, {"uniqueID": 3 }],
-"admin1": [{"id": 2 }, {"id": 101 }
+"admin1": [{"uniqueID": 2 }, {"uniqueID": 101 }
 ]}}

 Where:
 * "auctionSale" is a boolean telling whether the auction sale is on (true) or off (false)
   * if no "auctionSale" attribute exists in the file, or it is not a boolean, it will be defaulted to false
-* "Uid" is a integer telling the correct unique id in the database
+* "uid" is an integer telling the correct unique id in the database
     * As more games are added, this Uid increases to allow for new games with unique ids to be created.
-    * If there is no Uid, or it is not an integer, or it is <0, it will be default set to 0
+    * If there is no uid, or it is not an integer, or it is <0, it will be default set to 0
 * "gamesOnSale" is the actual marketplace, consisting of usernames which correspond to a list of game unique ids
   * if "gamesOnSale" does not exist or does not follow the specified format, an empty marketplace will be created